mshaverdo/radish/README.md

 ## API
 ### Go client
-Radish server going along with go client library, `github.com/mshaverdo/radish-client`
+Radish server is shipped with with the go client library, `github.com/mshaverdo/radish-client`

 **Key features:**